Read This First

 Prompt 3: It has been suggested that, in an on-line debate, ridiculing the most radical science deniers while gently pulling in the silent readers is quite effective.
 Weigh in on this notion.

-The central claim is this: The strategy of using ridicule towards radical science deniers while gently persuading the silent readers in an online debate is a complex and contentious tactic.
+In plain terms: The strategy of using ridicule towards radical science deniers while gently persuading the silent readers in an online debate is a complex and contentious tactic.

 Factual Engagement